 Many know that dentures come in different styles and materials, but not many are aware of the main types of dentures and their differences.

-- Full Dentures – These dentures are designed for replacing all missing teeth in the upper or lower jaw (or both).
+- What are Full Dentures? – These dentures are designed for replacing all missing teeth in the upper or lower jaw (or both).

-- Partial Dentures – These dentures are for replacing one or more missing teeth, whether in the upper or lower jaw (or sometimes both).
+- What are Partial Dentures? – These dentures are for replacing one or more missing teeth, whether in the upper or lower jaw (or sometimes both).
 Unlike full dentures, partial dentures do not replace an entire row of teeth and instead just replace the missing ones.

-- Implant Retained Dentures – Also known as dental implants, these dentures feature teeth replacements that are secured on top of dental implants, which are installed directly on your gums.
+- What are Implant Retained Dentures? – Also known as dental implants, these dentures feature teeth replacements that are secured on top of dental implants, which are installed directly on your gums.

-- Immediate Dentures – These temporary dentures are used to replace missing teeth that have been recently extracted.
+- What are Immediate Dentures? – These temporary dentures are used to replace missing teeth that have been recently extracted.
 They’re designed to be short-term replacements to prevent you from going out with missing teeth while you wait for your new dentures to be made.

 2. Understand Your Needs and Preference